Business Administration/Finance PhD

 |Preliminary Examination Preparation|

 The program of study may be individualized to a significant degree for the student's best professional and scholarly development.
-Recommended electives include BA 9205 Information Economics and BA 9212 Seminar in Global Finance and Governance or FIN 9004 Seminar in Global Finance and Governance.
-With approval from the Concentration Advisor, students may take coursework in Accounting, Economics, Statistics, and the like to match their research interests.
+Recommended electives include BA 9205 and BA 9212 or FIN 9004.
+With approval from the Concentration Director, students may take other electives to match their research interests.

 Of the 6 required research credits, a minimum of 2 credits of BA 9999 must be taken.
 The other 4 credits may be taken in any combination of BA 9994, BA 9998, and BA 9999.
 Given that 6 credits constitute the minimum requirement, additional credits may be needed to fulfill the degree program's culminating experiences.
 Doctoral students must maintain continuous enrollment from matriculation to graduation.